-Boll openers (Prep and other generic products such as Ethephon 6, SuperBoll, Boll'd) and boll openers-defoliants (such as Finish 6 Pro and FirstPick which are ethephon products with additional synergists cyclanilide and AMADS, respectively) enhance boll opening to allow for more timely harvesting of the crop.
-DuPont has sold the FirstPick product to a company called Nufarm, and accordingly will not be handling any support for this product beginning in 2008.
-The FirstPick product is described as a "water soluble emulsifiable concentrate that has reduced corrosivity and different surfactants."
-FirstPick has performed similarly to CottonQuik in many trials in the High Plains.
+Ethephon based boll-opener products increase the boll opening rate to allow for more rapid harvesting of the crop.
+Primary ethephon materials include Prep and other related products such as Boll'd, Boll Buster, Setup, and SuperBoll.
+A few years ago, some enhanced boll opener-defoliant products were marketed.
+These include Finish 6 Pro and FirstPick which contain both ethephon and the synergists cyclanilide and urea sulfate, respectively).
+FirstPick is now being marketed by Nufarm.
+FirstPick is described as a "water soluble emulsifiable concentrate that has reduced corrosivity and different surfactants" than the older CottonQuik formulation. performed similarly to CottonQuik in many trials in the High Plains.
 These chemicals affect natural plant processes associated with boll opening, but do not increase the rate of boll or fiber maturation.
 Once inside the plant, ethephon is converted to ethylene, a plant hormone which increases the rate of abscission layer formation.
 Many times, higher rates of ethephon products result in significant defoliation responses, but generally lower rates are used to obtain effective boll opening.
 The maximum labeled rate for ethephon products is 2 lb a.i./acre.
 Defoliant chemicals can be tank mixed with normal use rates of ethephon products to enhance defoliation.
 The response to ethephon is generally driven by temperatures.
 Under warmer conditions, reduced rates of ethephon may be used compared to cooler temperature regimes where higher rates are required to obtain similar plant responses.
 Ethephon product labels generally state that there should be "sufficient mature unopened bolls present to produce desired crop."
 Mature bolls are defined as "too hard to be dented when squeezed between the thumb and fingers, too hard to be sliced with a sharp knife, and when the seedcoat becomes light brown in color."
 Applications of boll opening products when bolls lack adequate maturity will likely result in reduced lint yield and micronaire.
 Results from several High Plains studies indicate that reductions occurred when applications were made at 25 percent open bolls, but not at 50 percent open bolls.
 Lint yields were reduced at least 10 percent, and micronaire was decreased by about 5 percent.
-A follow-up application of paraguat (or other product with desiccant activity) is generally required to sufficiently condition the crop for stripper harvest.
+A sequential application of paraquat (or other product with desiccant activity) is generally required to sufficiently condition the crop for stripper harvest.

-Glyphosate can be applied as a harvest aid to non-Roundup Ready/Roundup Ready Flex or conventional cotton specifically to target weed problems and/or to reduce cotton regrowth potential.
+Glyphosate can be applied as a harvest aid to non-glyphosate tolerant cotton (not Roundup Ready/Roundup Ready Flex) varieties or conventional varieties specifically to target weed problems and/or to reduce cotton regrowth potential.
 Effective silverleaf nightshade (or whiteweed) control can be observed in the following season with application of 1-2 quarts per acre of glyphosate when weeds are in the green-berry stage.
 Control of severe weed infestations may be increased by the higher rate.
 Research has shown that reductions in weed populations of up to 97 percent can be obtained from such an application.
 Applications made in September should target cotton that is 50-80 percent open.
 After October 1, cotton can be treated when 30 percent of the bolls are open.

-Regrowth in Roundup Ready and Roundup Ready Flex cotton varieties will not be controlled by glyphosate application.
-Glyphosate also should not be applied at this time to non-Roundup Ready Flex fields grown for seed production since viability and/or vigor of seed may be reduced.
-Recent Roundup Ready Flex label changes pertaining to seed production have been made.
-See the label for specific details.
+Allow at least two weeks for maximum glyphosate effectiveness on weeds and cotton and at that time consider a sequential paraquat application to complete conditioning.
+Glyphosate should not be applied at this time to non-Roundup Ready Flex fields grown for seed production since viability and/or vigor of seed may be reduced.
+Regrowth in Roundup Ready and Roundup Ready Flex cotton varieties will not be controlled by glyphosate application, although late season (especially perennial) weed control can be achieved.